CyrilleMesue/cyrillemesue.github.io/_pages/certification.md

 title: Certificates and Awards
 permalink: /Certification/
 author_profile: true
-comments: true
+comments: false
 toc: true
 ---
-Throughtout my journey as a student, I encountered rises and falls.
-They are all part of me and they all teach me a lesson.
-However, in some cases I had excelled above my peers and I recieved some awards and Certificates.
-In this page, I want to share with you some of this certifcates.
+Throughout my journey as a student, I encountered rises and falls.
+In either case, I learnt a lesson.

+There are also times when  I had excelled above my peers and received some awards.
+On this page, I want to share with you some of these awards.

-To view the certificatesi simply click on the certificate name.
+To view a certificate, click on it.

 ## Graduation Certificates
 * [Turkish Language Academy C1 Certificate](https://drive.google.com/file/d/1A6rMVlQ3yT8N4Vk6bZmyabrhLtReBAZh/view?usp=sharing)